Remote sensing and faithful quantum teleportation through non-localized qubits: teleportation using non-localized qubits

 where $ \eta(\theta,\vartheta)=\sqrt{4 \csc ^2 \theta +2 (\cos (2 \vartheta ) -3) \left(\cos ^2 \vartheta \right)} $.
 Because the set of the projectors over the above eigenstates, i.e., $\left\{P_{i}\equiv \ket{\Psi_{i}(t)}\bra{\Psi_{i}(t)}; ~i=1,2,3,4 \right\} $, constructs an optimal POVM, the corresponding FI saturates the QFI.
 In order to explicitly see this interesting fact, we first compute the conditional probabilities $p_{i}=\text{Tr}\left[\rho_{out}P_{i}\right] $ appearing in Eq. (\ref{cfi}), leading to following expressions:

 A straightforward calculation shows that

 Because the quantum metrology process is implemented by Bob, it is reasonable to assume that we can control the environmental parameters at Bob's location, while the same parameters at Alic's location are out of our control.
-Therefore, we investigate how the remote magnetic sensing can be enhanced by controlling the interaction of working qubits in the process of the measurement.
+Therefore, we investigate how the remote sensing can be enhanced by controlling the interaction of working qubits in the process of the measurement.

 The time variation of the QFI for different values of the Ohmicity parameter and cutoff frequency is plotted in Fig. \ref{fig1}.
-It shows that increasing the Ohmicity parameter $ Q $ enhances the quantum estimation of the magnetic field and frustrates the QFI degradation (see Fig. \ref{Figg1a}).
+It shows that increasing the Ohmicity parameter $ Q $ enhances the quantum estimation of the coupling strength and frustrates the QFI degradation (see Fig. \ref{Figg1a}).
 In fact, with increasing $ Q $, after a while, the QFI becomes approximately constant over time, a phenomenon known as \textit{QFI trapping}.
-Therefore, preparing a super-Ohmic environment at the location of the teleported qubits is the best strategy to extract information about the input magnetic field.
-The supra-Ohmic environment frequently describes the effect of the interaction between a charged particle and its electromagnetic field.
+Therefore, preparing a super-Ohmic environment at the location of the teleported qubits is the best strategy to extract information about the Alice's coupling strength.
+The super-Ohmic environment frequently describes the effect of the interaction between a charged particle and its electromagnetic field.
 It should be noted that such engineering of the ohmicity of the spectrum can be implemented experimentally \cite{haikka2014non}, e.g., when simulating the dephasing model in trapped ultracold atoms, as described in Ref. \cite{haikka2011quantifying}.

-Figure \ref{Figg1b} exhibits the important role of the cutoff frequency $ \Gamma_{2} $, imposed on the Bob's working qubits, in the process of magnetometry.
-Intensifying the cutoff frequency, Bob can retard the QFI loss and therefore enhance the remote magnetic sensing.
+Figure \ref{Figg1b} exhibits the important role of the cutoff frequency $ \Gamma_{2} $, imposed on the Bob's working qubits, in upgrading the sensors.
+Intensifying the cutoff frequency, Bob can retard the QFI loss and therefore enhance the remote sensing.
 Generally, the cutoff frequency $ \Gamma_{2} $ is associated to a characteristic time $ \tau_{c}\sim \Gamma_{2}^{-1} $ setting the fastest time scale of the irreversible dynamics. $ \tau_{c} $ is usually known as the correlation time of the environment \cite{benedetti2018quantum,salari2019quantum}.
 In our model, Bob can achieve the QFI trapping with imposing a high cutoff frequency.